celedu/GitDemo/README.md

 # Git Demo Repo

-This is a demo app for learning Git
+This is a sample repo for learning Git

 ## Roadmap
 * Add new features